Guide summary

 - Why it is here

-- Excellent Wi-Fi 7 speed and strong range for buyers with premium budgets.
+- Strong Wi‑Fi 7 story and range for buyers prioritizing top-tier mesh experience.

 - Watch-out